-When it comes to improving diversity, equity and inclusion (DEI), organizations can’t afford to make assumptions about what employees need to thrive.
+When it comes to improving equity, diversity and inclusion (EDI or DEI), organizations can’t afford to make assumptions about what employees need to thrive.
 It takes research, conversation, active listening and, for many of us, a willingness to check our privilege and open up to the fact that we need to be doing better — way better.

 Elevate Equality, presented by TD, aimed to do just that.
 In a five-part weekly series, we welcomed experts from across businesses and DEI focus areas to discuss what organizations (and their employees) can do to move forward into a more inclusive tomorrow.
 Here’s some of what we learned.

 Bloom CEO, Avery Francis, has lived experience as a Black-identifying woman in the workplace.
 She spent years trying to better fit in with colleagues who had rigid expectations when it came to ‘professionalism’.

 For members of under-represented groups, there is often pressure — even an unspoken requirement — to blend in among peers and coworkers.
 For Avery, one of the ways she accomplished this was straightening her natural hair on a regular basis — a practice she has since given up.

 Avery brought up one of her own experiences with code-switching:

 “As a Black-identifying woman, I know that I would love to be invited into a workspace or an environment, whether it be virtually or even physically, that doesn’t force me to code-switch.”

 Code-switching is a survival mechanism often adopted by members of an underrepresented group, where a person alters their behaviour to optimize the comfort of others.
 Across our country, at every given second employees are changing their use of words, intonation, and affectation, to fit in among a majority group.